oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 unintended session takeovers where the client's TCP/TLS reconnection could displace an existing MQTT session over QUIC that the broker is still maintaining.

+For Session Expiry Interval = 0 (MQTT 5.0) or Clean Session = 1 (MQTT 3.1.1),
+the session is discarded when the Network Connection closes [MQTT5] §4.1.0-2, [MQTT311] §4.1.0-1.
+There is no session state to resume on reconnect.

 For MQTT 3.1.1, the CONNACK has no Session Expiry Interval.
 The client MUST infer session persistence from the `Clean Session` flag it sent in CONNECT: if `Clean Session` was 0, the broker retains the session across network